ciprianiordache/crud-depot/README.md

 Before INSERT, crud-depot applies all tag-driven defaults:

-- `uuid` → ID is skipped, DB or application generates it
+- `uuid` → ID is generated, CRUD Depot generates it.
 - `default:operator` → Role is set to `"operator"` if zero
 - `default:false` → Active is set to `false` if zero
 - `oncreate` → CreatedAt is set to `time.Now()`